GENERAL INFORMATION: 503-823-4000

 B. Money on deposit in the Parks and Recreation SDC Account shall not be used for:

 1. any expenditure that would be classified as a maintenance or repair expense; or

 2. costs associated with the construction of administrative office facilities that are more than an incidental part of other capital improvements; or

 3. costs associated with acquisition or maintenance of rolling stock

 C. The City may prioritize SDC-funded projects and may spend SDC revenues for growth-related projects anywhere in the City.
-However, during any period of twenty years, the City shall not spend less SDC revenues for local access parks within any City parks planning sub-area than the total amount of SDC revenues collected for local access parks within that sub-area.
+However, the City may not spend, or allocate as a placeholder in the Parks and Recreation SDC Account for future spending, less SDC revenues for local-access parks within any SDC service Sub-Area than the total amount of SDC revenues collected for local-access parks within that Sub-Area.

-D. The City shall withhold all Permits and other approvals applicable to the Applicant’s property of the New Development pending resolution of all appeals under this Chapter unless the SDC is paid in full or Applicant provides, for the pendency of the appeal, a financial guarantee or security for the charge in a form acceptable to the City Attorney.
+D. If an Applicant files an appeal under Subsection 17.13.120 B., the City shall withhold all Permits and other approvals applicable to the Applicant’s property of the New Development pending resolution of all appeals under this Chapter unless the SDC is paid in full or Applicant provides, for the pendency of the appeal, a financial guarantee or security for the charge in a form acceptable to the City Attorney.

-A. No later than every five (5) years as measured from initial enactment, the City shall undertake a review to determine that sufficient money will be available to help fund the Parks and Recreation SDC-CIP identified capacity increasing facilities; to determine whether the adopted SDC rate keeps pace with inflation, whether the Parks and Recreation SDC-CIP should be modified, and to ensure that such facilities will not be over-funded by the SDC receipts.
+A. No later than every 10 years as measured from initial enactment, the City shall undertake a review to determine that sufficient money will be available to help fund the Parks and Recreation SDC-CIP identified capacity-increasing facilities; to determine whether the adopted SDC rate keeps pace with inflation, whether the Parks and Recreation SDC-CIP should be modified, and to ensure that such facilities will not be over-funded by the SDC receipts.